blukatdevelopment/UnchainedWorldsOld/imperial_lineages.md

 #### Moth (Medium +2 WIS, +1 INT)
 You are covered in tufts of white hair, and on your back a set of wings.
-Your bulbous black eyes are vulnerable to bright light, and you have disadvantage on attacks and perception checks relying on sight made in direct sunlight.
+Your bulbous black eyes are vulnerable to bright light, and you have disadvantAge: on attacks and perception checks relying on sight made in direct sunlight.
 You have a flying speed of 30 feet.